acend/quarkus-techlab/content/introduction.md

 configuration and allowing to do live coding." - quarkus.io

 In short, Quarkus brings a framework built upon JakartaEE standards to build microservices in the Java environment.
-Per defulat Quarkus comes with full CDI integration, RESTeasy-JAX-RS, dev mode and many more features.
+Per default Quarkus comes with full CDI integration, RESTeasy-JAX-RS, dev mode and many more features.

 Quarkus provides a list of extensions and frameworks which can be included into